fmalmeida/ngs-preprocess/docs/manual.rst

      - NA
      - Path to directory containing legacy bas.h5 data file (1 per directory).
 It will be used to extract reads in FASTQ file.
 All its related files (e.g. bax.h5 files) must be in the same directory

-   * - ``--pacbio_is_barcoded``
+   * - ``--pacbio_barcodes``
      - N
      - False
-     - Inform the pipeline that the data is barcoded.
+     - Path to xml/fasta file containing barcode information.
 It will split barcodes into single files.

+   * - ``--pacbio_barcode_design``
+     - N
+     - same
+     - Select the combination of barcodes for demultiplexing.
+Options: same, different, any.

+   * - ``--pacbio_get_hifi``
+     - N
+     - False
+     - Whether or not to try to compute CCS reads

 All this parameters are configurable through a configuration file.
 We encourage users to use the configuration